Air Quality Information Updated 06/09/2023 10:00 a.m.

 CALL 911 for any situation that requires IMMEDIATE police, fire, or medical response to preserve life or property.
 From cellular phones call Cornell Police at 607-255-1111 or use a Blue Light or indoor emergency phone.

-You can receive alerts on your cellular phone if you have provided your contact information or installed the Rave Guardian app and activated it for the Cornell Ithaca Campus.
+You can receive alerts on your cellular phone if you have enrolled your phone number or installed the Rave Guardian app and activated it for the Cornell Ithaca Campus.
 All CornellALERT messages are sent to @cornell.edu e-mail addresses of current students, employees, and affiliates.
 The emergency.cornell.edu website displays all active CornellALERT messages and provides additional information.

 If you receive a CornellALERT message you should promptly follow the directions given in the message and monitor emergency.cornell.edu for additional information.